Top WalkMe Tips to User Expectation

 Finally, WalkMe’s interface is very attractive and easy to customize, so it’s excellent for adding a nice, native finish to a service or site that otherwise would be a mess of programming and CSS to pull off at slower efficiency.

-So, to boost user expectation, a humble tutorial suite can be employed to such great effect above and beyond its original purpose.
+So, a humble tutorial suite can be employed to such great effect above and beyond its original purpose.
 It also bears mentioning that no coding is required to configure it to do very complicated things!